KinTheInfinite/Archipelago/worlds/terraria/docs/terraria_en.md

 Use tModLoader 1.4 and create a singleplayer world with any character.

-Once you are in game type `/connect <AP-Address> (Port) (Password)` where `<AP-Address>` is the address of the Archipelago server. `(Port)` is only required if the Archipelago server is not using the default port of
+Once you are in game type `/connect <AP-Address> (Port) (Password)` where `<AP-Address>` is the address of the Archipelago server. `(Port)` is only required if the Archipelago server is not using the default port of `38281`.

-38281. `(Password)` is only required if the Archipelago server you are using has a password set.
+`(Password)` is only required if the Archipelago server you are using has a password set.

 ### Play the game

-Once you have connected you will receieve a book in your inventory containing the checks you have yet to complete.
+Once you have connected you will be able to run the `/completion` command to see the achievements you have yet to complete.
 If you save and exit from the world you will need to run the connect command again.

 ## Manual Installation

-Download the Archipelago Terraria mod off the github, and put it in your tModLoader mods folder.
+In order to run the Terraria Randomizer you will need to have tModLoader installed on your local machine.
+Make your way to the Steam Workshop and search for the Archipelago mod on the Terraria Workhop.
+Then simply launch tModLoader and make sure that the mod is enabled in the mods section.